• Skip to primary navigation

 • Lock the lid on the Instant Pot and program it to cook under high pressure for 2 minutes.

 • After the soup has finished cooking, release the pressure manually.
-Taste the soup and add salt or fish sauce to taste.
+Taste the soup and add salt, fish sauce, and black pepper to taste.

 • Ladle into soup bowls and top with scallions.